Arachni/arachni/README.md

 If you get an error when trying to run Arachni, use `bundle exec` like so:
 `bundle exec <executable>`.

+**DO NOT** try to use the WebUI with this branch, and if you do don't report any issues, it is not supported yet.

 ### DOM/JS/AJAX support

-This branch contains experimental support for DOM/JS/AJAX analysis, which requires [PhantomJS](http://phantomjs.org/download.html) to be installed and in the OS PATH.
+This branch contains experimental support for DOM/JS/AJAX analysis, which requires [PhantomJS](http://phantomjs.org/download.html) to be installed and in the OS `PATH`.

 If the `phantomjs` executable cannot be located, this feature will be disabled and that will be visible by the following message during each page audit:

     [~] DOM depth: N/A (Could not find browser).

+To see details about the DOM analysis you can pass the `-v` flag to make the system output be more verbose.

 # Arachni - Web Application Security Scanner Framework